Stephen Grover Cleveland (1837-1908)

 Oscar Folsom (1874-??)

-Oscar was a young boy when he was the subject of one of the most celbrated American sabdals in presidential history.
+Oscar was a young boy when he was the subject of one of the most celbrated American scandals in presidential history.
 After Clevland was nominated by the Democratic Convention, the news broke that he was supporting Maria Crofts Halpin and accepted responsibility for her child Oscar Folsom.
 The boy was named after Cleveland's law partner.
 Actually Cleveland may not have been the boy's father.
 Her other gentlemen friends were married while Cleveland at the time was single so he accepted resonsibility.
 The press and Reoublicans had a field day in the election campaign.
 Their favorute slogan was, "Ma, ma, where's mu pa.
 Gone to the White House, ha, ha, ha."
 Oscar's mother suffered from alcoholism and was institutionalized for one period.
 Cleveland arranged for a wealthy family in Buffalo to adopt Oscar.
 For a child that was at the center of aolitical storm, nothing is known about his adult life.
 Accounts vary from at early death from alcohol to a successful career in medicine.

 Ruth (1891-1904)

-Cleveland with the exception of Oscar Folsom had had no children because he had married while president.
-Ruth was known as Baby Ruth when the Clevelands moved back into the White House.
+Cleveland with the exception of Oscar Folsom had no children to bring to the White House because he had married while president.
+Ruth was known as Baby Ruth when the Clevelands moved back into the White House (1885).
+She was, however, no longer a bby.
 The American public were captivated by the little girl, but the Clevelands wanted to keep their children out of the public eye believing that the attention would harm them.
 The Clevelands had a large family, but curiously none of the other children attracted the same attention as Baby Ruth.
 Even after Cleveland left office in 1897, the public remained enamored by the little girl.
-Ruth died suddently from diphtheria in 1904 when she was only 12 years old, devestating the Clevelands and the public which still remembered her.
+Ruth tragically died suddenly from diphtheria when she was only 12 years old (1904).
+It devestating the Clevelands and the public which still remembered her.
 It was a long time before Grover began to get over his oldest daughters death.
-The Curtis candy bar was renamed after her, but several years later in 1921.
-(I had always thought it was nammed after the baseball great Babe Ruth.)
+The Curtis candy complany claimed the named the 'Baby Ruth' candy bar after her (1921).
+That was 17 years after her death.
+It is widely believed tht the bar was named after baseball home run king Babe Ruth.
+Saying they named it after Ruth Cleveland meant that the company did not have to pay royalties to the Babe.

 Ester (1893-1980)

 Ester was born in the White House, but for some reason did not capture the public attentiion like her big sister Ruth.
 She married Captain William Sydney Bence Bosanquet.
 It was a high society wedding held in Westminster Abbey.
 They lived mostly in Yorkshiere.
 She tried to show her husband the room she was born in.
 They had two children.
-When her husband died in 1977, she returned to America and ibed in New Hampshiere before her death a few years later.
+When her husband died in 1977, she returned to America and lived in New Hampshiere before her death a few years later.

 Marion (1895-1977)

 Marion was also born while her father was still president.
 She married William Stanley Dell and had a daughter.
 When he died she married John Harlan Amen.
 Marion was active in many charities, most prominantly the Girl Scouts.
 She was a community relations advisor for years and promoted enpowering programs.
-Her second husband was an attiorney who served on the U.S. legal staff at the Nurenberg war crimes trials and latter was a special U.S. attorney who developed a reputation for racket busting.
+Her second husband was an attorney who served on the U.S. legal staff at the Nurenberg war crimes trials and latter was a special U.S. attorney who developed a reputation for racket busting.

 Richard Folsom (1897-1974)